 12.4(2) Patient records.
 Veterinary medical records are an integral part of veterinary care.
 Medical records are the property of the veterinary practice.
 Each licensed veterinarian shall maintain for at least five years an easily retrievable record for each patient that receives veterinary services.
 The record must be available for inspection by the client during normal business hours.
-The information within veterinary medical records is privileged and confidential and shall not be released except by court order, a public health emergency or consent of the client.
-The licensed veterinarian in charge shall provide a copy of the complete record to the client not later than two business days after the licensed veterinarian or practice may have an additional three business days to provide a copy of nondigital diagnostic images.
+The information within veterinary medical records is privileged and confidential and shall not be released except by court order, a public health emergency, consent of the client, or as otherwise authorized by law.
+The licensed veterinarian in charge shall provide a copy of the complete record to the client a request for the record.
+A licensed veterinarian or veterinary practice may have an additional three business days to provide a copy of nondigital diagnostic images.
 The licensed veterinarian may charge reasonable and customary fees for the copying of records.